EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 #### Authorization Endpoint

-The Authorization Endpoint performs Authentication of the End-User.
+The Authorization Endpoint performs Authentication of the end user.
 This is done by sending the User Agent to the Authorization Server\'s Authorization Endpoint for Authentication and Authorization, using request parameters defined by OAuth 2.0 and additional parameters and parameter values defined by OpenID Connect.

 The request parameters of the Authorization endpoint are:

-- `client_id`: id of the client that ask for authentication to the Authorization Server.
+- `client_id`: ID of the client that ask for authentication to the Authorization Server.
 - `redirect_uri`: URI to which the response will be sent.
 - `scope`: A list of attributes that the application requires.